SotirisEmmanouil/Page-Replacement-Algorithms/README.md

   <li>Optimal</li>
   </ul>

- They are all implemented in their own respective functions.
-The functions take in a page reference string as a paremeter and then compute the number of page faults for each algorithm.
+ They are all implemented in their own respective methods.
+Themethods take in a page reference string as a paremeter and then compute the number of page faults for each algorithm.
 A side by side comparison is printed comaparing the page faults between all algorithms

 ## Delivarables:

 <ul>
-  <li>The 4 algorithms implemented in their own respective functions</li>
+  <li>The 4 algorithms implemented in their own respective methods</li>
   <li>A README file which contains instructions on how to run the program</li>
   <li>Fully documented code</li>
   </ul>